DukeChocula/CM3588/README.md

 ```

 If this works, it will report that we have 0 pools.
 If you get an error that says: "The ZFS modules are not loaded.
-Try running '/sbin/modprobe zfs' as root to load them", that means DKMS isn't working properly.
+Try running '/sbin/modprobe zfs' as root to load them", that means DKMS isn't working properly and you likely missed a step up above or it failed to compile, which should have given you an error.

-Now that we have ZFS working, we can create out ZFS pool.
+Now that we have ZFS working, we can create our ZFS pool.
 You have a few options, depending on how much redundancy or performance you want.
 I would recommend the following options, although there are a few more.
 You will have to check the [ZFS documenation](https://openzfs.github.io/openzfs-docs/) for any other array types.

 RAIDZ1 (RAID 5)
 ```bash